wookdev/wookdev.github.io/imho/iMac.md

 tempted to play with has turned into the primary machine.
 In some respects the only machine.
 It now takes up more desk space than the mini-tower Micron with the 21 inch monitor.
 It has 10 times more disk space available for use.
 It is actually a faster machine.
-All this despite the 15&quot; screen, which is Very Small.
-When I got my laptop with a 15&quot; screen, I thought I was going to go nuts.
+All this despite the 15" screen, which is Very Small.
+When I got my laptop with a 15" screen, I thought I was going to go nuts.
 It is amazing the things that become normal when you have few other choices.

 So you might be wondering why all this.
-Well, this article started as a &quot;why I upgraded to Mac OS X on my iMac, and what I think of it&quot;.
+Well, this article started as a "why I upgraded to Mac OS X on my iMac, and what I think of it".
 However, upgrading my iMac to Mac OS X before it is a totally known quantity is against the First Theory.
 So this has turned into the giant justification that it now is, and the OS X thing will happen in another page.